What Do Springtails Look Like?

 How Can I Prevent Springtail Infestations?

-To avoid springtail issues, check pipes and drains for leaks or blockages regularly and repair them as soon as possible.
+To know how to get rid of spring tails is to know what they are attracted to.
+Check pipes and drains for leaks or blockages regularly and repair them as soon as possible.
 Consider a dehumidifier to reduce dampness in basements, kitchens, or bathrooms, too.
 In the event of an infestation, contact the team at Waltham Pest Services to remove springtails from your home or business.